microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google BigQuery/README.md

 ## Obtaining Credentials

 You will need to generate an OAuth 2.0 client ID and secret for authentication.
 You will need to setup your OAuth Consent Screen before creating the credentials.
 More information about the setup is located here.
+[Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/oauth2)

 ## Known issues and limitations